well-thats-funny/simpletagger/README.md

 Copyright (C) 2024 [fdresufdresu@gmail.com](mailto:fdresufdresu@gmail.com)

 This program comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it under license onditions.
+This is free software, and you are welcome to redistribute it under license conditions.

 Licensed under: GNU General Public License v3.0 or later